cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 # General access to memory blocks

-Mindcode provides a way to manipulate contents of memory blocks directly through linked variables or dynamically linked blocks using the array access syntax:
+Mindcode provides a way to manipulate the contents of memory blocks directly through linked variables or dynamically linked blocks using the array access syntax:

 ```Mindcode
 linked cell1, cell2;